PROTECT YOUR SKIN FROM SUN

 - The sun’s rays are the strongest between the hours 10 am to 4 pm

-- Don’t put sunscreen on babies that are younger than 6 months
+- Don’t put them on babies younger than 6 months old